kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

    1. Log out and log in with the newly created user: `mysql -u jatosuser -p`

-   1. Create a database for JATOS: `CREATE DATABASE jatos CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;`
+   1. Create a database for JATOS: `CREATE DATABASE jatos CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;` (the character set and collation is important - otherwise it won't have full UTF-8 support)

-Appart from giving JATOS access to the database it is not necessary to set it up any further, e.g. to create any tables - JATOS is doing this automatically.
+Appart from giving JATOS access to the database it is **not** necessary to set it up any further, e.g. to create any tables - JATOS is doing this automatically.

 Don't forget to [configure JATOS](Configure-JATOS-on-a-Server.html#mysql-database) to use your MySQL.